 Prior to entering the culvert, a calibrated gas monitor was used to test the atmosphere at the top, middle and bottom of the culvert, to ensure safe confined space entry.
 Once deemed safe, entry was issued by the confined space supervisor.
 The gas monitor remained in place and monitoring continued with readings recorded every 15 minutes.

-Following the atmosphere test, each end of the culvert had to be cleared of any vegetation and debris, bed material removed for a depth of 500mm and discharge pipes installed within the culvert to over pump, creating a dry working area.
-The pipes were installed through the culvert and secured to the existing Armco structure with temporary fixings.
-Using Slip form shuttering, stanks were constructed around the upstream and downstream ends of the structure to form temporary dams to contain and prevent any pollutants from contaminating the watercourse.
+Following the atmosphere test, each end of the culvert had to be cleared of any vegetation and debris, bed material removed and discharge pipes where installed within the culvert to over pump, creating a dry working area.
+The pipes were installed through the culvert and secured to the existing structure with temporary fixings.
+Temporary dams where used at the upstream and downstream ends of the structure to contain and prevent any pollutants from contaminating the watercourse.
 Operatives could then start the pumps and begin over pumping the water through culvert.

-Kaymac operatives cleaned the existing invert with HP Water Jetting equipment to remove any further debris and loose material.
+Kaymac operatives cleaned the existing invert with water Jetting equipment to remove any further debris and loose material.
 With the invert cleared of all debris and loose materials, the installation of the reinforcement could commence.
-Sheets of A252 mesh were cut and bent into the required shape off site to follow the existing invert profile (as shown below).
-The sheets were laid in position on the culvert invert and spacer blocks secured underneath and on top of the reinforcement giving nominal concrete coverage of 50mm throughout.

-Local excavation took place at either end of the culvert, formwork placed at the downstream end and at the end of section 1 and concrete poured to begin to form the new RC Invert.
+Local excavation took place at either end of the culvert, formwork placed at the downstream end and at the end of section 1 and concrete poured to begin to form the new reinforced concrete Invert.

-Once the first section was complete, the concrete was allowed to cure for a minimum of 24 hours before striking the temporary formwork, re-erecting at the end of the next section and pouring concrete.
+Once the first section was complete, the concrete was allowed to cure before striking the temporary formwork, re-erecting at the end of the next section and pouring concrete.
 This process continued until the concrete invert and training walls had been completed.